Apr 23

 IceTV

-One Response to “How to watch and record TV on your mac”
+17 responses to “How to watch and record TV on your Mac”

 Can you tell me, Can you set it up to record a set of shows when your not there, … or do you need to hit record each time??